freedomofpress/securedrop-docs/docs/appendices/threat_model/mitigations.rst

 -  Source shares that they are using SecureDrop/leaking documents
 -  Journalist/Admin gets phished from a submission or otherwise breaks the SVS airgap with malware

-Countermeasures in User Behavior Recommendations
+Countermeasures in user behavior recommendations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -  :doc:`Source Guide </source/source>` gives instructions on best practices for the entire submission workflow
 -  Source interface banner suggests that user disables JS (high security settings in Tor Browser)